 Wheels and axles.
 We used these fun Rolobox Wheels that can be easily attached to any cardboard box.
 At the moment (October 2016), for some reason, there are none available for a reasonable price on Amazon, but hopefully they reappear.

 Levers.
 For both this class, and our Build a House class, I want the kids to have a good quality sturdy toy hammer to play with.
 We’ve been happy with the one that comes with the Black & Decker Jr. Set.
 It’s stood up to LOTS of use with kids pounding wood golf tees into Styrofoam, and using the hammer’s claw to pull them back out again.
 Note: if you’re working with kids age 5 and up, just get real hammers!
 (Small ones.)

 Wedges.
-Gosh, I really want there to be some kind of fun toy axe with fake wood that it splits apart, kind of like the toy food toy food where you cut the Velcro apart with a toy knife.
-But sadly, such a product does not exist…
+There exists a kit called “Campfire Kids Wood Chopping Set” but I haven’t been able to find one.
+I think you could buy a toy axe and somehow build fake wood that it splits apart, kind of like the toy food toy food where you cut the Velcro apart with a toy knife…

 I also like this toy drill which allows you to drill plastic bolts into a plastic plate, and then reverse them out again.
 I bought it for my child.
 He didn’t use it enough to justify the cost.
 But with the kids in my class, it definitely gets used enough to be worth it.
 It’s quite popular in a class setting!